climate-change-automl/climate-change-automl/sdwpf/BERT_model_optuna_hpo/README.md

 </h1><br>

 ## Solution summary
-- A single BERT model is made from [the tfts library created by myself](https://github.com/LongxingTan/Time-series-prediction)
+- A single BERT model is made from TFTS library
 - Sliding window to generate more samples
 - Only 2 raw features are used, wind speed and direction
 - The daily fluctuation is added by post-processing to make the predicted result in line with daily periodicity